 Those stats above are excellent reasons workers should commit time to track their activity during the day.
 Managers should tell workers that their dedication to tracking time can help management better understand their engagement levels, fix procedural or technical issues hindering work, and provide incentives for those who stay on task.
 Giving them reasons why the company is doing this keeps workers in the know, and presents a case for why it is crucial.

 The last thing workers want to hear is that they have another task to complete during their workday.
 The calls, emails, and project deadlines are enough to keep the most diligent worker busy.
 Therefore, managers need to purchase software or an app that is quick to load and easy to use.
 Finding a system that allows workers to quickly input their time as they work, and not even have to open up a new window, will encourage them to better track their time.

 Who doesn’t like to be rewarded for their efforts?
 Even with the most convenient software, tracking time is still an extra task on top of the various other duties workers have to handle.
 Providing an incentive for entering time can prove fruitful.
 Offering a free lunch or breakfast, company swag, or even a work-from-home day can inspire workers to get into the habit of tracking their time.

 Provide Multiple Ways for Workers to Track Time

 Workers are not always at the office when they have to work on a project.
 Therefore, they need a number of ways to keep track of their time.
-Using a system with a mobile app allows workers to input their time on the go, while integrations with other applications like your project management software or ERP software enable workers to track time even if they are using another program to complete their work.
+Using a system with a mobile app allows workers to input their time on the go, while integrations with other applications like your project management software, expense management software or ERP software enable workers to track time even if they are using another program to complete their work.
 Managers will get the best results if they use an app that brings time monitoring to employees instead of the other way around.

 Give Workers a Personalized Remote Work Report